sphinx-contrib/confluencebuilder/doc/configuration.rst

     .. attention::

-        Confluence's archiving API is marked as experimental at the time of writing.
+        Confluence's archiving API is marked as experimental by Atlassian at the time of writing.
 This feature may experience issues over time until the API is flagged as stable (if ever).

     A boolean value to whether to archive legacy pages detected in a space or parent page.
 By default, this value is set to ``False`` to indicate that no